AviatrixSystems/Docs/HowTos/transitgw_external.rst

 After the configuration is done, a connection is created.
 Download the configuration file.

-At the left navigation bar, go to Site2Cloud, click on the connection you created with "Connection Name" and click Download Configuration as shown below.
-Make sure you select Generic as Vendor type.
+At the left navigation bar, go to Site2Cloud, click on the connection you created with Connection Name and click **Download Configuration** as shown below.
+Make sure you select the **Generic as Vendor** type.

 |download_config_external|